welly091/data-structures-and-algorithms-401/sorting/merge/README.md

 - Time: O(NlogN): Because we keep dividing the list by two until each sub-list only contains one element, this takes log_2(N) times.
 Since we need to compare and merge each sub-list, we need to iterate each node, which is length of the list, N.
 Therefore, the total time complexity is O(N*logN).
-- Space: O(1): No additional place is needed for merge sort.
+- Space: O(N): the list is divided into smaller sub-lists and we need expand the spaces for those sub-lists.
+The worst case depends on the length of the list since each element will become a sub-list while doing merge sort.
+Therefore, it gives us O(N).